awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/secure-tunneling-component.md

 This component provides the following configuration parameters that you can customize when you deploy the component\.

 `OS_DIST_INFO`
 \(Optional\) The operating system of your core device\.
-By default, the component attempts to automatically identify the operating system running on your core device\.
-If the component fails to start with the default value, then use this value to specify the operating system\.
+By default, the component attempts to identify automatically the operating system running on your core device\.
+If the component fails to start with the default value, use this value to specify the operating system\.
 For a list of supported operating systems for this component, see [Device requirements](setting-up.md#greengrass-v2-requirements)\.
 This value can be one of the following: `auto`, `ubuntu`, `amzn2`, `raspberrypi`\.
 Default: `auto`

 `accessControl`
 \(Optional\) The object that contains the [authorization policy](interprocess-communication.md#ipc-authorization-policies) that allows the component to subscribe to the secure tunneling notifications topic\.
 Do not modify this configuration parameter if your deployment targets a thing group\.
-If your deployment targets an individual core device, and you want to restrict this component's subscription to the topic for that device, then in the `resources` value in the authorization policy, replace the MQTT topic wildcard \(`+`\) with the thing name for that core device\.
+If your deployment targets an individual core device, and you want to restrict its subscription to the device's topic, specify the core device's thing name\.
+In the `resources` value in the device's authorization policy, replace the MQTT topic wildcard with the device's thing name\.
-Default:

 ```
 {